 ScienceSoft’s professional software development assists the healthcare, banking, finance, retail, telecommunications, education, transportation, and logistics industries.
-The company’s clients include IBM, eBay, T-Mobile, Walmart, NASA Jet Propulsion Laboratory, and Nestlé.
+The company’s clients include IBM, eBay, Deloitte, Leo Burnett, NASA's Jet Propulsion Laboratory, and Nestlé.

 Among its primary offerings, ScienceSoft lists software development outsourcing to support business growth and digital transformation, custom software development for Fortune 500 companies and mid-sized businesses, and software product development for mobile and desktop apps and Software-as-a-Service (SaaS) products.

 Building on its origins, the company has also become an innovative leader in the fields of artificial intelligence, machine learning, big data, Internet of Things (IoT), computer vision, and augmented and virtual reality.

 Among the company’s highlights are a product lifecycle management (PLM) software used by global companies, including Coca-Cola, Tesco, L’Oréal, and Procter & Gamble.
 It is also the creator of Viber, an instant messaging and VoIP app that has over 900 million active users around the world.

 Although ScienceSoft’s website doesn’t provide any additional details, it uses a combination of fixed price, time and material, consumption-based, and monthly subscription pricing models.